Blog

 My Top 5 Favorite Core Exercises

-Now ab work, although it can create a nice looking midsection, is not just for the look of your abs.
+Core strength, although it can create a nice looking midsection, is not just for the look of your abs.
 It has a lot more carryover than that.
 It also plays a role in the protection of the spine, the integrity of your gait, and the strength/connection of your upper to lower body.

 Let’s get into It!